wildart/mplayer-rc/README.md

 # MPlayer-RC

-MPlayer-RC is an MPlayer wrapper enabling remote control from a VLC client.
+MPlayer-RC is an MPlayer wrapper enabling remote control from a VLC remote.

 Documentation at <https://godoc.org/xi2.org/x/mplayer-rc>.